-The Rosie Project by Graeme Simsion, had this on my to-read list for a while so very excited to be reading it finally!
+The Rosie Project by Graeme Simsion.
+Had this on my TBR for a while so very excited to be finally reading it!

 Coffee, definitely coffee.
 I’m a big coffee fan anyways but there’s just something about coffee and books that go together, and I love it when bookshops have a coffeehouse in them.
 The smell of books and coffee together?!
 Bliss.

 Physical books win hands down.
 E-readers just aren’t the same!
 Though I can now admit that both have their rightful place.
 I fought with myself over this one for a long time and I was opposed to buying a Kindle or anything similar, I got on my wee soapbox and outright protested about using e-readers.
 I first read a book on my mobile while travelling to Uni in 2012, and it was OK.
 Ever since then I argued with myself over purchasing some form of reading device but I just couldn’t bring myself to do it.
 It felt like cheating.